Skip to content

 Solution 1: Digit DP

-This problem is essentially asking for the count of positive integers generated by the numbers in digits within the given range $[l,..r]$.
-The count is related to the number of digits and the digit at each position.
-We can use the idea of Digit DP to solve this problem.
-In Digit DP, the size of the number has a small impact on the complexity.
+This problem essentially asks for the number of positive integers that can be generated from the digits in digits within the given range $[l, .., r]$.
+The count depends on the number of digits and the value of each digit.
+We can solve this problem using the Digit DP approach.
+In Digit DP, the size of the number has little impact on the complexity.

 $$ ans = \sum_{i=1}^{r} ans_i - \sum_{i=1}^{l-1} ans_i $$

-However, for this problem, we only need to calculate the value of the range $[1,..r]$.
+However, for this problem, we only need to find the value for the range $[1, .., r]$.

-Here we use memoization search to implement Digit DP.
-We search from the starting point to the bottom layer to get the number of schemes, return the answer layer by layer and accumulate it, and finally get the final answer from the starting point of the search.
+Here, we use memoization to implement Digit DP.
+We start searching from the top, get the number of solutions at the bottom, and return the answers layer by layer until we get the final answer from the starting point.

 The basic steps are as follows: